jalajs/Snarl/Snarl/Planning/adversary.md

         - Action is initially described in our Player/User specification (see player.md)
         - We plan on modifying/extending our Action interface to support actions for players AND adversaries (i.e. actors)
             - We would only need to add an action to support expulsion at the moment.
 Any other potential future adversary actions could be easily added as well.
+- void update(Level level, Map<Posn, Adversary> adversary)
+    - this method updates all the information an Adversary has about the level, including the Level itself and the other adversary locations
+    - we anticipate this method being called after every Actor's move (whether it be a player or another adversary)

 <br>